Acquired through skin-to-skin or fomite contact in children and is sexually transmitted in adulthood.

 Children are primarily managed conservatively.
-Adults should be treated for this STD with curettage, cryotherapy or cantharidin.
-However, available treatment options are the same for both.
+Adults should be treated with curettage, cryotherapy or cantharidin.
+However, available treatment options are the same for both adults and children.

 Complications relate to treatment; discomfort, secondary infection of the wound or scarring may occur.

 This condition is caused by the molluscum contagiosum virus, a ubiquitous poxvirus that escapes immune destruction for months to years.
 Lesions are cutaneous (less commonly mucosal).
 They appear as pearl-like, smooth papules, which are umbilicated.
 The histological equivalent of epidermal collections of molluscum bodies is referred to as Henderson-Patterson bodies; virally infected keratinocytes with a central orifice.
 Lesions are generally caused via skin-to-skin or fomite contact in children and by sexual transmission in adults.

 NF declares that he has no competing interests.

 Dr Francis would like to gratefully acknowledge Dr Nanette B. Silverberg, a previous contributor to this topic.

 Director of Cosmetic Dermatology

 Department of Dermatology

 Cosmetic and Procedural Dermatology